Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.

 Noise problems come and go at hotels in Bali.
 If you stay in backpacker guesthouses in Kuta where parties run late, or near the southern end of Jalan Legian — the liveliest strip for nightlife — expect to hear the thump thump of electronic music all night.

 But even strategically selecting where to stay in Bali can still mean dealing with noise.
 In the shoulder season months of March and April, hotels may be in a rush to finish renovations and construction projects before the busy season begins in summer.
-The thump thump may be from a contractor’s hammer.
+The early hours thump thump may come from a contractor’s hammer rather than a DJ's techno track.

 Traffic is a serious issue around the island, and drivers are really inclined to use their horns.
 If given a choice, always ask for a room that doesn’t face the street.
 Paying the difference for a “garden view” room may be worth the difference.
-The drone of motorbikes never stops along major thoroughfares in Bali.
+Aside from the annual Day of Silence, the drone of motorbikes never stops along major thoroughfares in Bali.

 Choose Hotel Locations Carefully

-Before committing to a hotel simply because a booking site listed it as “.04 miles to beach,” bring up Google Maps and plot the route as a pedestrian.
+Before committing to a hotel simply because a booking site listed it as “.04 miles to beach,” bring up Google Maps and plot the route as a pedestrian with legs rather than wings.
 You may even be able to do a Street View stroll from the address to the beach.

 Not All Homestays Are Ideal

 Although staying in a homestay should theoretically provide a better opportunity for a quaint, cultural experience, they aren’t always the most comfortable option.
 Many homestays are family run, so employees forced to “earn their keep” may be less enthusiastic about cleaning or responding to complaints.
 For obvious reasons, homestays are typically older properties with more problems.
-The language barrier may be an issue when English-speaking family members are off site.
+The language barrier may be an issue when English-speaking staff members aren't around.

 Watch Out for Top Picks